 This will be achieved by using results from the Indonesia tuna MSC pre-assessment conducted by WWF Indonesia to identify fisheries from the units of assessments and engage with the fishers/fleet owners to explain the opportunities for fisheries improvement and potential market access/market security.

-SFP will support the initiation of each prospective longline tuna FIP in the project either directly, or through coordinating the industry-funding of a technical advisor, and support the transition of prospective longline tuna FIP(s) into implementation through driving market pressure and working through the coordination platform to realize necessary policy changes.
+SFP will support the initiation of each prospective longline tuna FIP in the project either directly, or through coordinating the industry funding of a technical advisor, and support the transition of prospective longline tuna FIP(s) into implementation by driving market pressure and working through the coordination platform to realize necessary policy changes.

 Will there be one overarching tuna FIP?

 We envisage that there will be fishery-specific FIP workplans to emerge from the program that will contain unique improvement needs and also some common improvement needs; likely P1 and P3 elements.